4bm4/password-app/README.md

 - Create random passwords ✅
 - Securely store passwords ✅
 - Automatic password update ✅
-- Save the key on a pen drive 🚧 In process 🚧
-- Ask for the key for next time you use it or write the key manually 🚧 In process 🚧

 ## How to use
 1. Install libraries